DeclareDesign/DeclareDesign/cran-comments.md

 ## Submission

-Thanks for reviewing this new version including a small number of deprecations of old functionality, bug fixes, and one new helper function.
+Thanks for reviewing this new version including a small number of minor features changes.

 ## Test environments
 * local OS X install (release)